zanettiprado/BuzzEireBrazil/README.md

 <details>
 <summary>Expectation of user</summary>

-* User experience is a central focus of this project.
+User experience is a central focus of this project.
 We aim to provide an intuitive and visually appealing interface that enhances user engagement.
-* The website has been designed with the user in mind to ensure seamless navigation and accessibility.
+The website has been designed with the user in mind to ensure seamless navigation and accessibility.

+* Get Started with Ireland Colors: When you first visit our website, you'll notice that it's designed with the colors of Ireland's flag.
+It's a warm welcome to Brazilians into the Irish community!

+* User-Centric Design: Our project puts you, the user, first and foremost.
+We've built everything with your needs and preferences in mind to make sure it's easy for you to use.

+* Easy to Get Around: Moving around the website is simple and doesn't require any special skills.
+You can easily go from one part of the website to another, whether you're reading blog posts, suggesting new ideas, or talking to other users.

+* For Everyone: We've made sure that everyone can use our website, including people with disabilities.
+We've used special technology to make it easier for everyone to read and use the site.

+* Works on Any Device: Whether you're using a computer, a tablet, or even a phone, our website will work great and look nice on your device.

 </details>